 As well as the edge-lighting, the Samsung gives its position in the pecking order away somewhat with its audio specification.
 Unlike more expensive Samsung QLEDs, which feature multiple positions of speaker drivers and some sonic tracking of on-screen motion, the Q65T sticks with two audio channels and a total of 20 watts of power.
 At least there’s plenty of space between its feet to position one of the best soundbars (opens in new tab).

 Samsung Q60T/Q65T review: picture performance

-Despite going without the anti-reflection technology of its more expensive Samsung TV siblings, the Q60T/Q65T is a lustrous, detailed and fully engrossing watch, even in reasonably bright sunlight.
+Despite going without the anti-reflection technology of its more expensive Samsung TV siblings, I felt the Q60T/Q65T is a lustrous, detailed and fully engrossing watch, even when I was using it in reasonably bright sunlight.

 Despite its edge-lit arrangement theoretically being much weaker than the direct model, it generates deep, detailed and nicely differentiated black tones, only succumbing to crushing them if the majority of the screen is concerned with describing darkness.
 It's much like the also-impressive Panasonic HX800 (opens in new tab) in this regard.

 And despite the inherent limitations of this edge-lit configuration, the Samsung controls its backlighting well, with haloing or light-bleed only making an overt appearance during, say, white text on a black background.
 The top-and-bottom black bars of some 21:9 content will betray some very mild clouding, too.